Solid solution: Details

-The phase diagram in the above diagram displays an alloy of two metals which forms a solid solution at all relative concentrations of the two species.
+The binary phase diagram shown above displays an alloy of two metals which form a solid solution at all relative concentrations of the two species.
 In this case, the pure phase of each element is of the same crystal structure, and the similar properties of the two elements allow for unbiased substitution through the full range of relative concentrations.
 Solid solution of pseudo-binary systems in complex systems with three or more components may require a more involved representation of the phase diagram with more than one solvus curves drawn corresponding to different equilibrium chemical conditions.

-Solid solutions have important commercial and industrial applications, as such mixtures often have superior properties to pure materials.
+Solid solutions have important commercial and industrial applications, as such mixtures often have superior properties to those of the pure constituents.
 Many metal alloys are solid solutions.
-Even small amounts of solute can affect the electrical and physical properties of the solvent.
+Even small amounts of solute can markedly affect the electrical and physical properties of the solvent.

 The binary phase diagram in the above diagram shows the phases of a mixture of two substances in varying concentrations, $A$ and $B$.
 The region labeled "$\alpha$" is a solid solution, with $B$ acting as the solute in a matrix of $A$.
 On the other end of the concentration scale, the region labeled "$\beta$" is also a solid solution, with $A$ acting as the solute in a matrix of $B$.
 The large solid region in between the $\alpha$ and $\beta$ solid solutions, labeled "$\alpha$ + $\beta$", is not a solid solution.
 Instead, an examination of the microstructure of a mixture in this range would reveal two phases—solid solution $A$-in-$B$ and solid solution $B$-in-$A$ would form separate phases, perhaps lamella or grains.